woojoo666/arcana-notes/Readme2.md

 my final example, I show how Axis is able to blur the lines between dabatases, servers, and clients

+before delving into the mechanics, a short preview of what's possible

+	treeHeight: tree >>
+		tag #height.
+		for node in tree.nodes:
+			node.#height: Math.max(node.left.#height | 0, node.right.#height | 0) + 1    // height of left or right subtree + 1
+		=> tree.#height

+Notice how this would normally require recursion in any imperative/functional language, but in Axis we only need a simple for-loop.
+This is explored more deeply in the "Feedback" section.

+chatroom example

 Philosophy
 --------------